osxmidi/LinVst/README.md

 ### Manually

-1. Copy lin-vst-server.exe and lin-vst-server.so to /usr/bin
+1. Copy `lin-vst-server.exe` and `lin-vst-server.so` to `/usr/bin`
-2. Copy linvst.so to the location of the Windows VST dll file that you want to run in a Linux DAW.
+2. Copy `linvst.so` to the location of the Windows VST `.dll` file that you want to run in a Linux DAW.
 This will be something like `~/.wine/drive_c/Program Files/VstPlugins`
-3. Rename linvst.so to the name of the Windows VST .dll.
+3. Rename `linvst.so` to the name of the Windows VST .dll.
 For example, for `example.dll`, rename `linvst.so` to `example.so`
 4. Set your Linux DAW to look in the folder that the Windows VST is in
 5. Load `example.so` in the Linux DAW. `example.so` will load and run the Windows VST with the matching name, `example.dll`

-The renamed .so file acts as a bridge to the .dll file, so the .dll and the .so files need to be kept together in the same folder.
+The renamed `.so` file acts as a bridge to the `.dll` file, so the `.dll` and the `.so` files need to be kept together in the same folder.

 ### Using the included GUI tool

-1. Copy lin-vst-server.exe and lin-vst-server.so to /usr/bin
+1. Copy `lin-vst-server.exe` and `lin-vst-server.so` to `/usr/bin`
 2. Run the linvstconvert GUI tool.

 ### Using the CLI tool

-1. Copy lin-vst-server.exe and lin-vst-server.so to /usr/bin
+1. Copy `lin-vst-server.exe` and `lin-vst-server.so` to `/usr/bin`
 2. Run `linvstconvert [path]` or `linvstconverttree [path]`.
 The path will be something like `~/.wine/drive_c/Program Files/VstPlugins`.
 So for example, `linvstconvert "~/.wine/drive_c/Program Files/VstPlugins"`.
-This will convert all files in the specified path. `linvstconverttree` is recursive.
+  - This will convert all files in the specified path. `linvstconverttree` is recursive.
 3. Set your Linux DAW to look in the folder that the Windows VST is in
 4. Load `example.so` in the Linux DAW. `example.so` will load and run the Windows VST with the matching name, `example.dll`

 ## Included batch renaming tools

-The included tools `linvstconvert` and `linvstconverttree` will create renamed `linvst.so` files for each VST .dll in a specified folder, essentially doing the above steps for you. `linvstconvert` only processes one folder, while `linvstconverttree` recursively explores folders (i.e. explores each child of a specified parent folder).
+The included tools `linvstconvert` and `linvstconverttree` will create renamed `linvst.so` files for each VST `.dll` in a specified folder, essentially doing the above steps for you. `linvstconvert` only processes one folder, while `linvstconverttree` recursively explores folders (i.e. explores each child of a specified parent folder).
 There are GUI and CLI versions.

 You may need to use sudo (root privileges) for some folders.